ElliotSwart/tlaplus/tlatools/org.lamport.tlatools/Improvements.md

 - Removed manual dependency management and converted it entirely to standard Maven.
 - Integrated code base with VSCode and Intellj, while maintaining Eclipse compatibility
 - Reduced test suite execution from 10min+ -> 2min.
-- Removed all known memory leaks
+- Removed all known memory leaks.
+Prior the vast majority of allocated non-TLCState/FPSet memory was retained until process exit.
 - Allow tests to be run and debugged using IDE test runners
 - Place build outputs in standard target directory
 - Distinguish tests using JUnit categories, not just filepaths